WildernessLabs/Documentation/Legacy_Netduino/Getting_Started.md

 5. Restart Xamarin Studio.

 #  Configure the Board Firmware
 Once your development environment is configured, make sure your board has the latest firmware on it.
 The firmware includes a customized .NETMF runtime specific to the board hardware.

-1. Plug your Netduino into your computer.
-2. Launch *Netduino Utils* application.
-3. Select the board in the left nav.
-4. To the right of the firmware info, click *Check for Update*
+Firmware update instructions are [here](../About/Updating_Firmware).

 # Create your First App